 Check and agree with the airport rep how and when they will confirm to you that the pallet is onboard.

 You will then be taken to the airport for security and check-in procedures.

-Once your flight is called for boarding, go to the gate and await confirmation that your pallet is on board from the airport rep.
+Go to the gate and await confirmation that your pallet is on board from the airport rep.